apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Maine snow & ice totals: How much fell across the state**
+**'This storm is a bit of a tricky one.'
+Minnesotans are bracing for Sunday's snowstorm**

-You can read more about it [here](https://www.wmtw.com/article/maine-snow-ice-totals-march-2024/60287346).
+You can read more about it [here](https://kstp.com/kstp-news/top-news/this-storm-is-a-bit-of-a-tricky-one-minnesotans-are-bracing-for-sundays-snowstorm/).

 ## Requirements
 - Python 3.8